cryptean/bitcoinlib/README.md

 --------

 - Fully compatible with QT's 0.8.6 RPC API.
-- Both console and web test clients with demo methods implemented
+- Console and web test clients with demo methods implemented.
+- Extended methods for cases that the RPC API falls short.
-- Testnet ready
+- Testnet ready.

 Instructions
 ------------